ckan/ckan/doc/install-from-source.rst

        JETTY_PORT=8983       # (line 18)

-   Then create a symlink from the schema.xml file in your ckan config directory to the solr config directory.
+   Then create a symlink from the schema.xml file in your ckan config directory to the Solr config directory:

-.. note:: The first reference to schema.xml will probably need to be to be correct for your system.NB it must be an absolute path):
+     Note: The path ``~/pyenv/src/ckan/ckan/config/schema.xml`` will probably need to be to be adjusted for your system.
+Also ensure it is an absolute path.

    ::